reemrizzk/HTML-Wave-plugin-template/README.md

 - open the file Class1.cs
 - Write your main plugin code inside the DoWork method.
- -DoWork is the main method that gets called from the app -use the "pm" instanceof the ManagerInterface class to call functions from the main form. these are the functions that you can call:
+ -DoWork is the main method that gets called from the app -use the "pm" instance of the ManagerInterface class to call functions from the main form. these are the functions that you can call:

 ```c#
 pm.InsertHTMLAtSelection(string htmlText); // Inserts HTML code at current selection in textarea of current tab